Chapter 5: Personnel05:05:01 Academic Tenure

 Exception (2), per TBR policy, requires approval of the Chancellor of TBR.

 - Stopping the Tenure Clock”

-A faculty member may request to stop the tenure clock” during his/her probationary period when circumstances exist that interrupt the faculty member’s normal progress toward qualifying for tenure.
-In such cases, the faculty member may request to stop the tenure clock” for one-year if he/she demonstrates that circumstances reasonably warrant the interruption.
+A faculty member may request to stop the tenure clock” during their probationary period when circumstances exist that interrupt the faculty member’s normal progress toward qualifying for tenure.
+In such cases, the faculty member may request to stop the tenure clock” for one-year if they demonstrate that circumstances reasonably warrant the interruption.
 Reasons will typically be related to a personal or family situation requiring attention and commitment that consumes the time and energy normally addressed to faculty duties and professional development.
 Examples may include childbirth or adoption, care of dependents, medical conditions or obligations, physical disasters or disruptions, military deployment, or similar circumstances.

 - Administrative Appointment

 A faculty member appointed to an administrative position may remain eligible for tenure consideration.
 The faculty member must:

 The time (or prorated portion of time) spent in the administrative position may be credited toward completion of the probationary period.